Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Doping

 \section{Doping $\mathbf{p=0.24 > p^*}$}

-\autoref{fig:phasedat}d shows the ADMR of Nd-LSCO at $p=0.24$, at $T=25$~K and $B = 45$~T. We fit the data using a single-band tight-binding model that is commonly used for cuprates with a body centered tetragonal unit-cell (see SI for the full model).
+\autoref{fig:phasedat}d shows the ADMR of Nd-LSCO at $p=0.24$, at $T=25$~K and $B = 45$~T. We fit the data using a single-band tight-binding model that is commonly used for cuprates with a body centred tetragonal unit-cell (see Methods for the full model).
 We then perform a global optimization over the tight binding and scattering rate parameters using a genetic algorithm, placing loose bounds on the parameters around values determined by previous ARPES measurements \cite{matt2015electron,horio2018three}.
 The right panel of \autoref{fig:overdoped}b shows the results of this optimization: key features reproduced by the fit include the position of the maximum near $\theta = \degr{40}$, the onset of $\phi$-dependence beyond $\theta = \degr{40}$, and the $\phi$-dependent peak/dip near $\theta = \degr{90}$.
-The best-fit tight-binding parameters are in perfect agreement with those determined by ARPES (see \autoref{tab:fit_result_0p24_bandstructure} in the SI), demonstrating excellent consistency between the two techniques.
+The best-fit tight-binding parameters are in good agreement with those determined by ARPES (see Extended Data Table 1), demonstrating excellent consistency between the two techniques.

 The peak in $\rho_{zz}$ near $\theta = \degr{40}$, which is captured well by the fit, can also be checked against the intuitive picture of ADMR described earlier: the position of this peak should be related to the length of the Fermi wavevector, $k_{\rm F}$.
-For a Fermi surface with the simplest sinusoidal dispersion along $k_z$, an exact calculation of \autoref{eq:chambz} shows that the ADMR changes with angle as $\rho_{zz} \propto 1/\left(J_0\left(c k_F \tan\theta\right)\right)^2$, where $c$ is the inter-layer lattice constant, $k_{\rm F}$ is the Fermi wavevector, and $J_0$ is the $0^{\mathrm{th}}$ Bessel function of the first kind.
-The peak in $\rho_{zz}$ near $\theta = \degr{40}$ suggests that $k_F \approx 7$~nm$^{-1}$, which is very close to the FS shown in \autoref{fig:overdoped}c.
-While this intuitive picture is not quantitative in the presence of strong scattering, it qualitatively suggests that the ADMR at $p=0.24$ exhibits features consistent with a large, unreconstructed Fermi surface, as also observed by ARPES.
+For a Fermi surface with the simplest sinusoidal dispersion along $k_z$, an analytic calculation of \autoref{eq:chambz} shows that the ADMR changes with angle as $\rho_{zz} \propto 1/\left(J_0\left(c k_F \tan\theta\right)\right)^2$, where $c$ is the inter-layer lattice constant, $k_{\rm F}$ is the Fermi wavevector, and $J_0$ is the $0^{\mathrm{th}}$ Bessel function of the first kind.
+While the analytic expression for $\rho_{zz}$ is not exact for the particular form of interlayer hopping found in Nd-LSCO, in Supplementary Figure S1 we show that the maxima in the resistivity coincide with the angles where $v_z$ is best averaged to zero.
+Our analysis including the proper interlayer hopping shows that the peak in $\rho_{zz}$ near $\theta = \degr{40}$ suggests that $k_F \approx 7$~nm$^{-1}$ along the zone diagonal, which is very close to the FS shown in \autoref{fig:overdoped}c.
+This suggests that the ADMR at $p=0.24$ exhibits features consistent with a large, unreconstructed Fermi surface, as also observed by ARPES.